ThinkTrout/Loot-Generator/README.md

 # Loot-Generator
-This is a basic generator made in Python that generates random loot.
+A basic generator made in Python that generates random loot with randomized rarity, stats, prefixes, lore, and special effects.